plangrid/rxui-design-guidelines/README.md

   .Subscribe(x => this.SomeViewModelProperty = x);
 ```

+#### Why?

+ - ObservableAsPropertyHelper will use `MainThreadScheduler` to schedule changes,
+  unless specified otherwise - no need to remember to do this yourself.
+ - `WhenAny` lets you combine multiple properties, treat their changes as observable
+  streams, and craft ViewModel-specific outputs with very little boilerplate code.

 ### Almost always use `this` as the left hand side of a `WhenAny` call.

 __Do__